ichaturvedi/semi-definite-audio-matching/README.md

 Requirements
 ---
-This code is based on the pix2pix code found at: https://www.mathworks.com/help/deeplearning/ug/sequential-feature-selection-for-speech-emotion-recognition.html
+This code is based on the Speech emotion recognition code found at: https://www.mathworks.com/help/deeplearning/ug/sequential-feature-selection-for-speech-emotion-recognition.html

 Spanish video reviews